tetraethylmethane/tetraethylmethane/README.md

 BS student in Data Science and B.Tech student in Electronics and Communication Engineering.

-* Interested in Multidisciplinary Engineering Science, Research and Development
+* Interested in Multidisciplinary Engineering Sciences, Research and Development